Module System

 module list

-To check which actions would be taken with loading a specific module, you can use the show
+To check which environment changes a certain module would cause upon loading, you can use the show

 option